Marc Benioff Sells 2,300 Shares of Salesforce, Inc. (NYSE:CRM) Stock

 Salesforce Price Performance

-Several brokerages recently commented on CRM.
-Raymond James decreased their price target on Salesforce from $250.00 to $225.00 in a research note on Thursday, August 25th.
-Wedbush lowered their target price on shares of Salesforce from $225.00 to $215.00 and set an “outperform” rating on the stock in a report on Thursday, August 25th.
-Guggenheim assumed coverage on shares of Salesforce in a research report on Friday, August 12th.
-They set a “sell” rating and a $150.00 target price for the company.
-Oppenheimer boosted their price target on shares of Salesforce from $205.00 to $240.00 in a research report on Friday, August 19th.
-Finally, OTR Global lowered shares of Salesforce to a “positive” rating in a report on Thursday, May 12th.
-One investment analyst has rated the stock with a sell rating, four have issued a hold rating, thirty-two have given a buy rating and one has assigned a strong buy rating to the company’s stock.
-According to data from MarketBeat, Salesforce has an average rating of “Moderate Buy” and an average price target of $244.11.
+A number of brokerages have recently issued reports on CRM.
+Wolfe Research reduced their price objective on Salesforce from $215.00 to $200.00 and set an “outperform” rating for the company in a report on Thursday, August 25th.
+Stifel Nicolaus reduced their price objective on Salesforce to $200.00 in a report on Thursday, August 25th.
+Canaccord Genuity Group dropped their price target on shares of Salesforce from $260.00 to $215.00 in a research report on Thursday, August 25th.
+Barclays dropped their price target on shares of Salesforce from $218.00 to $202.00 and set an “overweight” rating for the company in a research report on Thursday, August 25th.
+Finally, Credit Suisse Group dropped their price target on shares of Salesforce from $315.00 to $250.00 and set an “outperform” rating for the company in a research report on Thursday, August 25th.
+One analyst has rated the stock with a sell rating, four have issued a hold rating, thirty-two have assigned a buy rating and one has assigned a strong buy rating to the company.
+Based on data from MarketBeat.com, the stock has an average rating of “Moderate Buy” and a consensus target price of $244.11.

-Hedge funds have recently added to or reduced their stakes in the business.
-Vectors Research Management LLC boosted its holdings in shares of Salesforce by 128.9% in the fourth quarter.
-Vectors Research Management LLC now owns 103 shares of the CRM provider’s stock valued at $26,000 after buying an additional 58 shares during the period.
-Retirement Planning Co of New England Inc. bought a new stake in Salesforce in the 4th quarter valued at $27,000.
-MCF Advisors LLC acquired a new position in Salesforce in the 1st quarter worth $30,000.
-FSC Wealth Advisors LLC increased its holdings in Salesforce by 1,350.0% during the 1st quarter.
+A number of hedge funds have recently added to or reduced their stakes in CRM.
+Vectors Research Management LLC increased its holdings in Salesforce by 128.9% in the fourth quarter.
+Vectors Research Management LLC now owns 103 shares of the CRM provider’s stock worth $26,000 after purchasing an additional 58 shares in the last quarter.
+Retirement Planning Co of New England Inc. bought a new stake in Salesforce in the fourth quarter worth approximately $27,000.
+MCF Advisors LLC bought a new stake in Salesforce in the first quarter worth approximately $30,000.
+FSC Wealth Advisors LLC increased its holdings in Salesforce by 1,350.0% in the first quarter.
 FSC Wealth Advisors LLC now owns 145 shares of the CRM provider’s stock worth $31,000 after purchasing an additional 135 shares in the last quarter.
-Finally, Verity Asset Management Inc. acquired a new stake in shares of Salesforce in the 1st quarter valued at about $35,000.
-Institutional investors and hedge funds own 77.02% of the company’s stock.
+Finally, Verity Asset Management Inc. bought a new stake in Salesforce in the first quarter worth approximately $35,000.
+77.02% of the stock is currently owned by institutional investors.

 Salesforce, Inc provides customer relationship management technology that brings companies and customers together worldwide.
 Its Customer 360 platform empowers its customers to work together to deliver connected experiences for their customers.
 The company's service offerings include Sales to store data, monitor leads and progress, forecast opportunities, gain insights through analytics and relationship intelligence, and deliver quotes, contracts, and invoices; and Service that enables companies to deliver trusted and highly personalized customer service and support at scale.